 Both have their own advantages, of course.
 The belt drive is far better at absorbing more vibrations with its rubber belt, whereas the direct drive is better at that which it was built to do, stopping and starting with ease.

-Some more modern turntables, particularly those that are part of a smaller, cheaper, all in one record player, will not include the option of calibrating the tonearm, which can very easily lead to a much faster deterioration of one’s record collection, far before it might otherwise have lasted.
-Any proper turntable worth its salt, however, will be sure to include these settings, so that the tonearm can properly exact pressure on the surface of the record and through its grooves rather than over exerting itself and wearing it away to the core.
+Some more modern turntables, particularly those that are part of a smaller, cheaper, all-in-one record player, will not include the option of calibrating the tonearm, which can very easily lead to a much faster deterioration of one’s record collection, far before it might otherwise have lasted.
+Any proper turntable worth its salt, however, will be sure to include these settings, so that the tonearm can properly exact pressure on the surface of the record and through its grooves rather than over-exerting itself and wearing it away to the core.

-As the turntable platter aforementioned spins the record which is sat upon it, the vibrational data imbued within the micro grooves of the record are read and travel through the stylus into the cartridge, wherein there are coils arranged in a magnetic field that convert this kinetic and vibrational energy into an electrical signal.
+As the turntable platter aforementioned spins the record which is sat upon it, the vibrational data imbued within the micro-grooves of the record are read and travel through the stylus into the cartridge, wherein there are coils arranged in a magnetic field that convert this kinetic and vibrational energy into an electrical signal.

 The stylus itself is more often than not constructed from a very small piece of diamond – ‘diamond tipped’ as they say – which is attached to a flexible and ductile metal strip.
-Though diamond tips are the most common choice of conductor, there are also styluses that come fitted with tips of ruby, sapphire, boron, carbon fibre, amongst a whole host of other materials.
+Though diamond tips are the most common choice of conductor, there are also styluses that come fitted with tips of ruby, sapphire, boron, and carbon fiber, amongst a whole host of other materials.

 Whatever the material the manufacturer decides to use, it has to be durable, for it is going to be charged to theoretically withstand hundreds of hours of play, travelling a symbolic panoply of miles across the world, trekking and tracing the contours of dozens of different cultures and socio political contexts.
 Hence, why it is more often diamond and other such precious metals that are called upon to do the job of crowning turntable setup ideas.